12 Steps To The Best Home Emergency Plan

 Discuss What To Say

 Lastly, texts and phone calls should be short and direct.
-Discuss what information needs to be communicated during an emergency.
-For example, your location, who else is with you, and whether you are safe are the most important details.
+Communicate your location, who else is with you, and whether you are safe.

 5. Make A Family Contact List

 After completing your communication plan, it’s time to build a thorough contact list.
-This is another essential part of a good home emergency plan.
 Start by compiling all contact numbers and email addresses for your family.
 Make sure to include:

 - Places You Frequent Often